 Finally: Shoes are so much more comfortable (and last longer, and look better) when they’re properly taken care of — don’t skimp on shoe care to make your shoes last longer, and take steps to keep your shoes odor-free.

 If you know the exact name of the brand or the style name you’re looking for, Amazon is hard to beat — they often have sale shoes in lucky sizes for steep discounts.
 Otherwise, though, the site can be hard to navigate — if it’s helpful, here’s a link to the “at least 50% off” section for pumps.
 Beyond that, 6pm.com (sister site to Zappos) has featured sales every day, and Nordstrom shoe sales are hard to beat.
 You can also occasionally find good deals at Bluefly, DSW (Designer Shoe Warehouse), Last Call by Neiman Marcus, or Sierra Trading Post.
 I highly recommend using Shop It To Me if you only want to know when specific brands hit a specific price range, ShopStyle alerts if you are stalking a particular brand, or shopping apps like Covvet if you’re stalking a particular shoe.
 (Read my other internet shopping tips.)
-For pricier shoes, resale sites like eBay or The Real Real can be a great way to get lightly used merchandise at a good price (but proceed at your own caution).
+For pricier shoes, resale sites like eBay or The Real Real can be a great way to get lightly used merchandise at a good price (but proceed carefully).

 Readers, which brands are your favorite for comfort?
 Do you have any tips and tricks for making high heels more comfortable?